The Rising Costs of Mortgages | The Incredible Story

 Rising Costs of Mortgages

-The Bank of England (BoE) has implemented a 0.25% increase in interest rates to 5.25% during today’s monetary policy committee (MPC) meeting.
-This move will mark the 14th consecutive interest rate hike and will set a new record high since the global financial crisis of 2007/08.
-The market and analysts widely anticipate this step, which could trigger another round of mortgage rate hikes.
+The Bank of England (BoE) has announced a 0.25% increase in interest rates, bringing them to 5.25%.
+This decision, made during today’s Monetary Policy Committee (MPC) meeting, marks the 14th consecutive rate rise.
+It also sets a new high since the 2007/08 global financial crisis.
+Market analysts widely expected this move, which may lead to further mortgage rate increases.

 Bank of England